Property Investment Suburbs In America

 Buying an investment property in the suburbs is an excellent choice for the right investor.

-You may be more likely to find long-term tenants who will enjoy living in the same home for a more extended period of time.
+You may be more likely to find long-term tenants who will enjoy living in the same home for a more extended period.

 The tenants are mostly families and with school-going children, they tend to stay put.

 However, to find these types of suitable tenants, you may be competing with many other similar properties from a smaller prospective tenant pool.

 Here are eight pros and four cons of suburban investment properties.